 Chemical colour is as misleading as wearing makeup.
 Natural colour may be covered or not, with highest accuracy when covered.

 Hair colour is a huge part of successful appearance.
 Once your Season is known, then we have the information needed to discuss hair colour.

 There are problems with considering hair colour in the PCA on many levels.
 Here are a few:

-1. You can have warm hair and cool skin.
-You can have cool skin, cool hair, and warm eyes.
+1. You can have warm-looking hair and cool-looking skin.
+You can have cool skin, cool hair, and warm-looking eyes.
 You can have freckles and cool skin.
-Any combination is possible in any of the 12 Tones.
-Each one may have an average hair colour, like ash brown hair and blue eyes for True Summers, but what about all the True Summers that don’t fit into the average?
-Even natural hair colour can be distracting or lead to wrong assumptions.
-Of skin, eye, and hair colour, hair is by far the least closely associated with Tone.
+Any combination is possible in any of the 12 Seasons.
+Of skin, eye, and hair colour, hair is by far the least reliable to know Season.

-2. You might make the mistake of matching hair colour to the drapes.
-Big mistake but easy to do because hair is such a big colour block.
+2. The possibility of matching hair colour to the drapes.
+An easy mistake because hair is such a big colour block.

 11. Can you tell me exactly what my best hair color is?